Arved Deringer

-Arved Deringer (4 June 1913 – 25 October 2011) was a German lawyer and politician for the CDU.
+Arved Deringer (4 June 1913 – 25 October 2011) was a German lawyer and politician for the Christian Democratic Union (CDU).
 He was a member of the Bundestag from 1957 and 1969.

 In 1952, Deringer partnered with Alfred Gleiss in a law firm that is now Gleiss Lutz.
 He left the firm in 1961, and partnered with Claus Tessin in Bonn.
 The firm, later known as Deringer Tessin Herrmann & Sedemund, merged with Freshfields and Bruckhaus Westrick Heller Loeber to form Freshfields Bruckhaus Deringer in 2000.